Last-layer committee machines for uncertainty estimations of benthic imagery: Introduction

 Our main motivation for using a single last-layer committee machine is to provide a modular and compute-efficient approach for rapid access to obtain per-sample uncertainties.
 This approach goes beyond standard metrics (\textit{e.g.}, accuracy) that enables a human-in-the-loop strategy for re-evaluating difficult samples~\citep{Liu::2022a}.

 An LLCM can provide this with a single forward pass of inputs during inference.
 Specifically, we use only one fully-connected layer for each member of the committee machine.
 This dramatically reduces the number of network parameters used to generate per-sample uncertainties.
 This is in contrast to BMA and MCD approaches where the entire network is sampled multiple times (\textit{e.g.}, 100+) to obtain per-sample uncertainties.
-For example, when using a feature extracting network with 100K parameters and a classification network with 1K parameters, sampling this network $100 \times$ (\textit{e.g.}, MCD) requires evaluating \textit{ca.} 10M parameters to obtain per-sample uncertainties.
+For example, when using a feature extracting network with 100K parameters and a classification network with 1K parameters, sampling this network $100 \times$ (\textit{e.g.}, MCD) requires evaluating \textit{ca.}~10M parameters to obtain per-sample uncertainties.
 When using an LLCM with the same feature extracting network and a classification network defined with 100 last-layer committee members with 1K parameters each, the resulting network involves a total of 200K parameters (sampled only once).
 This represents a \textit{ca.} 98\% reduction of network parameters to obtain per-sample uncertainties.

 The gradients of each committee member of an LLCM module are independently backpropagated (\textit{i.e.}, no logit averaging) without the need for sophisticated loss functions or network configurations.
 The requisite committee member diversity was obtained by randomly initializing network weights without applying additional techniques during training to promote diversity.
 Random initialization and the stochastic nature of training were sufficient to provide a set of uncertain samples.
 This was further investigated by comparing the coefficients of variation of learned committee members' network weights and singular values from singular value decompositions of network weights during and after training.